numfocus/DISCOVER-Cookbook/README.md

 ### Bug fixes

 For issues with other elements of the book, first make sure an issue is open and tracking can occur on the issue.
-Then open a a [pull request](https://github.com/numfocus/DISCOVER-Cookbook/pulls).
+Then open a [pull request](https://github.com/numfocus/DISCOVER-Cookbook/pulls).

 > **Note:** To contribute effectively, check for active pull requests to avoid duplication, discuss your ideas in active issues or pull requests, and seek approval from maintainers or issue creators before proceeding.
 Respect others' contributions and collaborate constructively to improve the project.